 - The Consolidated Appropriations Act of 2021 – This link provides the full text of the House amendment.
 For a summary, click HERE.

-- IRS Economic Impact Payments (aka Stimulus Payments) – This link provides information and FAQs for the first (2020) and second (2021) rounds of stimulus payments.
+- IRS Economic Impact Payments (aka Stimulus Payments) – This link provides information and FAQs for the first, second and third rounds of stimulus payments and 2020 Recovery Rebate Credit.
 NOTE – BEWARE of scammers pretending to be the IRS asking for your personal information to “verify” for payments.
 This link also provides information on payment schemes.

 - Families First Coronavirus Response Act – This link includes information about common issues employers and employees face when responding to COVID-19, and its effects on wages and hours worked under the Fair Labor Standards Act (FLSA), job-protected leave under the Family and Medical Leave Act (FMLA), and paid sick leave and expanded family and medical leave under the Families First Coronavirus Response Act (FFCRA).
 Additionally, it provides the Employee Rights Posters (and Poster FAQs) employers are required to display/provide to employees.